ankowals/saf/README.md

-	a way to schedule test execution (see Jenkins/TeamCity) a way to generate test documentation automatically a way to manage multiple projects (version control system) a way to pause test execution and allow for manual intervention a way to integrate with test/requirement management tool (like for example jira, so we can have links to tests/epic/stories in the test report) a way to intgrate with incident management tool (like for example jira, so we can have at least links to defects that affect particular test in the report and maybe their status etc.)
+	a way to schedule test execution (see Jenkins/TeamCity) a way to generate test documentation automatically a way to manage multiple projects (version control system) a way to pause test execution and allow for manual intervention (integrate autoIT pause script) a way to integrate with test/requirement management tool (like for example jira, so we can have links to tests/epic/stories in the test report) a way to intgrate with incident management tool (like for example jira, so we can have at least links to defects that affect particular test in the report and maybe their status etc.) a way to write simmple step defs (for example usage of try-catch blocks is ugly)

 	a way to re-run failed test can be a nice addon a way to execute test remotely can be a nice addon